-Foodie Friday: Rodd’s Restaurant
+Foodie Friday: Rodd’s Restaurant in Bristol a hidden gem

 As owner Gina Pellrine puts it, “you are never alone at Rodd’s.”
 She said if you come in by yourself, there’s “always someone here for you.”

 The breakfast and lunch menu doesn’t disappoint either.
-Whether it’s lunch for breakfast or vice verse, you can always find something that tickles your tastebuds.
+Whether it’s lunch for breakfast or vice verse, you can always find something that tickles your taste buds.

 The portions are huge and full of flavor.